sjsafranek/blogengine/content/characters/yemnazi-the-wicked.md

 {{< columns >}}

 Yemnazi is an evil Efreeti from [Yaebet](/places/yaebet).
 She is rumored to offer travelers a single wish.
-Unbeknownst to them it comes with a cost, a piece of their soul.
+Unbeknownst to them it comes with a hefty cost; a piece of their soul.
 Beware if you ever come across her mysterious jet black lamp.

 {{< column >}}